KraXen72/rosebox/discord/README.md

 6. If you want to turn the theme off or on, also switch themes, i recommend installing this plugin: https://github.com/LandenStephenss/Themer.
 7. enjoy

+## Setting up the dev env
+1. you need [this extension](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass) for vs code
+2. if you want live reload, use something like betterdiscord. modify the paths in ``scripts/watcher.js`` to point at this directory and at the betterdiscord install directory. then run watcher.js while sass extension is watching

 ## My other Themes
 <blockquote class="embedly-card"><h4><a href="https://github.com/KraXen72/deep-blue-discord">KraXen72/deep-blue-discord</a></h4><p>A theme for discord Based off the new Deep Blue Discord Concept art on their webpage: https://discord.com/new, Uses my Harmony theme as base</p></blockquote>
 <blockquote class="embedly-card"><h4><a href="https://github.com/KraXen72/harmony-discord">KraXen72/harmony-discord</a></h4><p>a frequently updated theme that keeps the vanilla discord experience, but brings harmony and many tweaks into it. install using powercord. https://powercord.dev</p></blockquote>

-the old version of this theme, build on my harmony theme can be found [here](https://github.com/KraXen72/rosebox-discord)

-for questions contact KraXen72#9190 on Discord
+the old version of this theme in vanilla css can be found [here](https://github.com/KraXen72/rosebox-discord) for questions contact KraXen72#9190 on Discord